julie-forman-kay-lab/IDPConformerGenerator/docs/faq.rst

 64GB of RAM is suggested).
 To use third-party integrations such as `Int2Cart <https://github.com/THGLab/int2cart>`_, high performance CUDA compatible GPUs would be required.

 IDPConformerGenerator could also be run on HPC clusters with ease.
-Please refer to the `intallation <./installation.rst>`_ instructions to set-up IDPConformerGenerator using :code:`conda` or :code:`virtualenv`.
+Please refer to the :ref:`installation <Installation>` instructions to set-up IDPConformerGenerator using :code:`conda` or :code:`virtualenv`.

 What are the best options for combination of conformers and cores to use?